Appendices

 Schools and nursery lunches are an important part of the day, encouraging our children to eat a nutritious lunch.
 The lunchtime experience plays a huge part in developing a child’s relationship with food, understanding where food comes from, the health benefits to our bodies and the opportunity to experiment and taste new foods.

 The Scottish Government introduced changes to the Nutritional Standards for Food and Drinks Regulations within Schools in April 2021.
 The changes to the regulations are based on the most up to date scientific evidence on diet and are designed to support the health of children and young people within our education settings.
 The food and drink provided across the day is designed to support the Scottish Dietary Goals.
 This will ensure all children and young people receiving a meal have access to nutritionally balanced lunches.
-We are committed to provide healthy, nutritious and good value for money meal options in all our Nurseries, Primaries and Secondary Schools.
+We are committed to provide healthy, nutritious and good value for money meal options in all our Nurseries, Primaries and Secondary Schools.Every P1 to P5 pupil is entitled to a free meal.
+We would encourage parents to access this meal as there are benefits to having a meal.
+The focus is on an enjoyable lunchtime experience for all children.

 All 3 and 4 year old children and eligible 2 year olds are entitled to a free meal if they are in nursery for more than 4 hours accessing a funded session.
 Parents may still choose to provide a packed meal if preferred.
 During unfunded sessions, parents can purchase a meal if they choose to do so.
 In addition to meals, all nurseries will provide a morning snack and afternoon snack.
 There will be no cost for this during funded or unfunded sessions.
-Snacks will include Scottish Government funding milk and a portion of fruit/vegetables.
+Snacks will include Scottish Government funding milk and a portion of fruit/vegetables.Our Nurseries and Primary schools offer a two course lunch menu with a choice of main meal, and either a starter or dessert.
+The menu runs on a three week cycle and has plenty of healthy and popular meals on offer for pupils.
+Menus and current prices can be viewed on the Council’s website, https://www.stirling.gov.uk/learning-education/schools/school-meals-uniforms/.

 Pupils and parents have an opportunity to provide feedback and have their say regarding the development of future menus and always welcome suggestions for improvement.

 Where a child or young person has an allergy or requires a specific diet, this can be catered for in most circumstances however, this must be communicated clearly to the Catering Supervisor, discussed and a clear plan agreed.
 Full allergen assessment information will be available in every school kitchen.
-The special diet policy must be followed at all times and documentation completed by parents.
+The Medically prescribed diet policy must be followed at all times and documentation completed by parents.

 Pupils and parents have an opportunity to provide feedback and have their say regarding the development of future menus and always welcome suggestions for improvement.